CharlesERomero/M2_TJ/paper/paper.md

 # Extension: WIKID

 We include options to simulate observations with a potential successor to MUSTANG-2, WIKID [@dicker:2023].
 WIKID is proposed to be a single band continuum camera with polarization capabilities and a field of view just over $8^{\prime}$.
 Mapping speed profiles and approximate transfer functions are derived using real MUSTANG-2 data and simulating observations, within MIDAS, for a WIKID array of detectors with improved detector sensitivity and reduced readout noise.
-For an example cluster at $z=0.5$ with $M_{500} = 6 \times 10^{14}$ M$_{\odot}$ ($R_{500} = 3^{\prime}$), we find that with WIKID we can obtain uncertainties which are less than half those obtained from analogous MUSTANG-2 observations with twice the exposure of the WIKID observations.

 # Acknowledgements

-This project uses the following Python packages: Astropy [@astropy], NumPy [@numpy2011; @numpy2020]
+This project uses the following Python packages: Astropy [@astropy:2022], NumPy [@numpy:2020]

 # References